arapo/wwlib-html5-space-game/README.md

 Special Thanks:

-Thanks to graceR (11) for adding the bullet constraint code.
+Thanks to graceR for adding the MAX_BULLETS constraint code.

-Thanks to finnR (9) for make the space ship wrap when it passes the edge of the canvas.
+Thanks to finnR for make the space ship wrap when it passes the edge of the canvas.

+Thanks to JeddyChan for adding the CANSHOOT constrain allowing one bullet per key press